youkwhd/youkwhd.com/src/_posts/majoring-compsci-yet-self-taught.md

 A web app said it costs Rp.
 1.000,000.000.000 to build? 😀 source [https://www.bbc.com/indonesia/articles/cg322wgp8p1o](https://www.bbc.com/indonesia/articles/cg322wgp8p1o)

-## Professors and their moods

-I don't know this one in other country, but here.
-Some professors will just give student's score whatever they want, based on their mood.
-Even if the student is doing good with their _"homework"_.

-From here, i think whoever's reading this knows what happens.
+From here, I think whoever's reading this knows what happens.
 No need to tell you more.
 Happy hacking.

+## On a trip long way from home

+I am currently a student (_wow free information_), don't know how this will end up, but, it is what it is so wish me luck roasting silently.